Caldecott MRT station

-Caldecott MRT station is an underground Mass Rapid Transit (MRT) interchange station on the Circle Line (CCL) and Thomson–East Coast Line (TEL), located in Toa Payoh planning area, Singapore.
+Caldecott MRT station is an underground Mass Rapid Transit (MRT) interchange station on the Circle (CCL) and Thomson–East Coast (TEL) lines, located in the Toa Payoh planning area of Singapore.
 It is situated underneath Toa Payoh Link near the junction of Toa Payoh Rise, located near the Singapore Association of the Visually Handicapped (SAVH), the Caldecott Broadcast Centre and Mount Alvernia Hospital.
 The station is operated by SMRT Trains.

 Initially planned to be a shell station tentatively named Thomson, in 2008, the station was announced to be opened along with the Stages 4 and 5 of the CCL stations.
 The CCL station opened in 2011.
 In 2012, Caldecott was announced to be an interchange with the TEL.
 Although expected to be completed in 2020, the TEL extension to the station was delayed to 2021 due to the COVID-19 pandemic in Singapore.
 The TEL station opened on 28 August 2021 along with the TEL Stage 2 (TEL2) stations.